Farratto/WinnowingPursuits/README.md

 ### Change Log

+* v2.7.3: FIXED: not recognizing groups with class names in them as spells in 5E ruleset
 * v2.7.2: FIXED: nil error on PFRGP/3.5E.
 FIXED: action filter not reporting correctly.
 Improved behavior when locking/unlocking character sheet.
 * v2.7.1: FIXED: nil error when not loading Capital Gains
 * v2.7.0: FIXED: interaction with JoAT items and Generic Actions.
 FEATURES: now searches Capital Gains fields and Current Effects from Mad Nomad extension.
 Action, Bonus Action, & Reaction added as filters